 When you apply gold sheets on a statue, arrange them layers by layers carefully in order to create a flat, glossy golden statue.

 It is literally a sophisticated job that demands many small, meticulous steps to make the final product.
-Apart from the 40 stages of gold leaf attachment, the job could take a craftman another 20 stages to make, for example, a 24 carat golden statue.
+Apart from the 40 stages of gold leaf attachment, the job could take a craftsman another 20 stages to make, for example, a 24-carat golden statue.

 Everything should never be done in a rush.
 That is why this profession is unsuitable for impatient people.

 Each household in Kieu Ky village puts its own distinguishing characteristics on the products.
 That is why craftsmen can easily pinpoint who the manufacturers of the works are among their fellow villagers.